apache/druid/docs/api-reference/tasks-api.md

 <code class="postAPI">POST</code> `/druid/indexer/v1/task`

-Submits a task or supervisor spec to the Overlord.
+Submits a JSON-based ingestion spec or supervisor spec to the Overlord.
 It returns the task ID of the submitted task.
+For information on creating an ingestion spec, refer to the [ingestion spec reference](../ingestion/ingestion-spec.md).

+Note that for most batch ingestion use cases, you should prefer to use [SQL-ingestion API](./sql-ingestion-api.md).

 #### Responses
 <!--DOCUSAURUS_CODE_TABS-->